 Beyond legumes, alternative high-quality carbohydrates ingredients can be more difficult to source.
 Pumpkin is one great example of a high-quality carbohydrate ingredient that does see widespread use in some dog foods brands products.

 Pumpkin contains high levels of micronutrients such as Beta-Carotene and Potassium.
-It also contains Vitamin C and E which are essential for healthy skin.
+It also contains Vitamin C and E which are essential for healthy skin and eyes.
 Pumpkin also provides lots of dietary fiber, perfect for regulating a dog’s digestive system.
 Many products designed to aid a dogs digestion have pumpkin as an ingredient, and veterinary professionals will sometimes specifically prescribe dogs pumpkin to promote healthy digestion.

 Sadly, Pumpkin is most commonly combined with other vegetables such as Peas.
 Therefore there is only a limited number of Pea-free formulas also utilize Pumpkin.